 Table of Contents

 When you hear “breathwork,” you might picture taking a few deep breaths to settle nerves before a big event.
-That’s helpful, but tantric practices dig so much deeper.
+That’s helpful, but tantric practices dig much deeper.
 It’s not just about breathing—it’s about using your breath to spark energy, awaken your body, and tap into your inner world.
 In tantra, breath, or prana (life force), ties together your body, mind, and spirit.

 How Tantric Breathing Works